weiran/weiran.co/src/pages/blog/1-circle-test/index.md

 ---
-title: An App a Month in 2016: 1.
-Circle Test
+title: "An App a Month in 2016: 1.
+Circle Test"
 date: "2016-02-07T09:18:33.000Z"
 ---

 Every year I tell myself I don't do New Years Resolutions, they have a tendency to set one up for failure or have goals that are so benign you wonder why you had to wait for new years to do it.